Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 Below, we breakdown everything you need to know about travelling post-stroke— from information your insurer could need, to helpful tips to make your travels easier.
 Let's get you prepared for that well-deserved getaway!

-man and woman hugging each other on a beach
+man and woman hugging after recovering from a stroke

 Absolutely, you can get travel insurance after a stroke.